 A building's energy use refers to the energy required to operate and sustain the project once it's occupied.
-By calculating the energy a building consumes annually, architects can better predict the projects' cost as it is directly linked to a building's energy consumption. cove.tool reports a projects site energy which is the energy used within the bounds of the project.
-Another way of considering energy is called source, for more information on both check out this article from Energy Star.
+The metric is commonly measured in Energy Use Intensity (EUI), to calculate EUI you run an energy model.
+By calculating the energy a building consumes annually, architects can better predict the projects' utility cost as it is directly linked to a building's energy consumption.

 Key Energy terminologies

 Energy Use Intensity (EUI) - refers to the energy required to operate and sustain the project once it's occupied.
 The metric is expressed as the energy per square area per year (kBtu/ft2/yr for IP, kWh/m²/yr for Metric).

 Site Energy - is the amount of heat and electricity consumed by a building as reflected in your utility bills.
 Looking at site energy can help you understand how the energy use for an individual building has changed over time.
 Site energy may be delivered to a building in one of two forms: primary or secondary energy.

 Source Energy - represents the total amount of raw fuel that is required to operate the building.
 It incorporates all transmission, delivery, and production losses of transportation involved in getting the energy source to the building, as well as the energy used in operations.
 By taking all energy use into account, this assessment of energy provides a complete overview of the energy efficiency in a building.

 Primary Energy - is the raw fuel that is burned to create heat and electricity, such as gas or fuel oil used in onsite generation.
 A full list of fuel types can be seen here.

 Secondary Energy - is the energy product (heat or electricity) created from a raw fuel, such as electricity purchased offsite from the grid or heat received from a district steam system.